-Angela Ho, a director of our company, owns approximately 3.0% of our outstanding voting securities and was elected to our Board of Directors as a representative of our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung.
-Ms. Ho has not entered into any voting agreements with these investors nor does she otherwise have any control over the voting of shares held by these investors.
+Angela Ho, a director of our company, owns approximately 3.0% of our outstanding voting securities and was elected to our Board of Directors as a representative of our several investors located in Hong Kong.
+Ms. Ho has not entered into any voting agreements with these Hong Kong investors nor does she otherwise have any control over the voting of shares held by these investors.